Quadri Aruna: 2016 Olympics

 Aruna entered the Men's Singles event at the 2016 Summer Olympics as seed number 27.
-In the first round, he played and defeated Slovakian player Wang Yang (4-1).
+In the first round, he played and defeated Slovak player Wang Yang (4-1).
 In the second round, Aruna played the number 5 seed Chuang Chih-yuan.
 Chuang grew repeatedly frustrated as the match went on, uncharacteristically missing his signature forehand attacks and was at a loss against Aruna's unorthodox style.
 Aruna defeated Chuang in arguably the tournament's biggest upset without losing a single set (4-0).
 Aruna faced world-renowned German player Timo Boll in the third round.
 Aruna defeated Boll (4-2), earning him a spot in the Quarter Finals.
 In the Quarter Finals, Aruna faced the tournament's number one seed, a Chinese player Ma Long.
 Long overwhelmed Aruna with fast-paced, looping attacks.
 The match proved entertaining as Aruna was forced to play defensively and back from the table, providing memorable rallies.
 Ultimately, Long swept Aruna to move onto the Semis (0-4).

 Aruna's run in the Singles event of the 2016 Olympic games was quite easily the most remarkable achievement of his career at the world level.
 Having upset number 5 seed, a semi-finalist in the previous Olympics, and four-time World Tour Champion as well as ten-time runner-up, Aruna also upset a European legend in Boll.
 Although eventual winner Ma Long swept Aruna, Long also swept the Gold medal match.
 He was the only African competitor to reach the fourth round.

 In the team event, Aruna competed alongside Segun Toriola and Bode Abiodun.
 The team was seeded against Team China in the first round, in which Aruna played and was defeated by Ma Long (1-3).
 The team lost all three matches to China and was eliminated (0-3).